 If you would like to receive information about cleanup efforts, please email email@example.com and you will be emailed cleanup dates, times, and meeting locations.

 Stop Oregon Litter and Vandalism (SOLVE) sponsors cleanup events each Spring (Earth Day) and Fall (National Public Lands Day) which include both trash clean up and blackberry removal.
-The Fall event will be held on September 28, 2019.
+The Spring event will be held on April 18, 2020.
 More information can be found at Bear Creek Stewards.
 There are multiple check in stations along the Greenway from Ashland to Central Point.